 It is our understanding that the members of the City project team were reassigned to other projects.

-BRFM is advocating for upstream mitigation that has the capacity to limit the water flow rate on the Bow River to a maximum of 800 m3/s, which is when ground water flooding begins to occur in Bowness.
-The scope of the current study is to evaluate three options with a target maximum flow rate on the Bow River of 1230 m3/s.
+BRFM is advocating for upstream mitigation that has the capacity to reduce the water flow rate on the Bow River to a maximum of 800 m3/s, which is when ground water flooding begins to occur in Bowness.
+The scope of Phase 2 of the BRRO was to evaluate three options with a target maximum flow rate on the Bow River of 1230 m3/s.
 BRFM takes the position that such a high flow will not protect Bowness from groundwater flooding and allows for very dangerous conditions on the river.
+It is currently unknown whether Phase 3 will consider a maximum peak flow rate of 800 m3/s.

-A: Yes, the Province has committed to building SR-1 and has already begun construction of this large flood mitigation infrastructure.
-SR-1 is for the Elbow River however and does not protect Bowness and other communities along the Bow River.
+A: In May 2025 the Province completed the construction of SR-1, a dry reservoir designed to hold water during a flood emergency.
+SR-1 is for the Elbow River and does not protect Bowness and other communities along the Bow River upstream of the Elbow River confluence.

 A: Yes, the TransAlta Agreement lowers your flood risk on the Bow River.
 The agreement allows the Province of Alberta to set elevations on the Ghost Reservoir during the period of May 16 to July 7 until 2026, which is typically the highest storm risk period of the year.
 By keeping the reservoir lower during this period there is more space to store flood events thereby lowering peak flows downstream of the dam or, at the very least, delaying those peaks.